cstkennedy/cs330-examples/Review-04-Design-4/README.md

-We will start with a whirlwind introduction to UML Sequence diagrams in the context of the [C++ Shapes Examples](../Review-06-CPP-Shapes) (specifically Example 7 and Example 8).
+We will start with a whirlwind introduction to UML Sequence diagrams in the context of the [C++ Shapes Examples](../Review-06-CPP-Shapes) (specifically Examples 7, 8, and 9).

 The recorded discussion is available [here](https://youtu.be/PusrbfgFfDI).